ashoksteelers12/TAMUSportsWebApp/README.md

 ## What App Contains
 **Roster Section:** Contains specified stats for each player on the roster.
 Scroll down to find the different stats in a drop-down menu to compare each player with.
-The football roster contains the stats of the most recent (in this case 2019) season.

 **Schedule Section:** Contains the most recent schedule for both teams.